unff/ebayplaygroundrebuild/README.md

 ✓ - Replace tokens in the main content area with checkmarks if we have a valid refresh token

-On startup, check the access token.  if it's past expiration, generate a new one with helper.refreshToken()
+On startup, check the access token.  if it's past expiration, generate a new one with helper.refreshToken() ✓ - will have to create a new IPC channel for this.
-- will have to create a new IPC channel for this.
+- renewToken() on app.component will do this.
+Just need to hook it into startup.

 </pre>